Council and housing association tenancies: when the tenant dies

 If you are a joint tenant the tenancy continues, but in your name only.

-Contact the council or housing association to inform them of the tenant's death.
+Contact the council or housing association to tell them of the tenant's death.

-You have the right to stay in the property until the tenancy is ended properly if you have been living in the home of a council or housing association tenant who has died and no one inherits the tenancy.
+You have the right to stay in the property until the tenancy is ended properly if:

-Rent will still be payable but this is not your responsibility.
+The rent must still be paid but you are not responsible.
 The landlord must claim the rent from the estate of the tenant who died.